jlevy/lft/lft.md

 One of the most remarkable shifts in the last year or two is that more people are able to code more complex things by using Cursor, GitHub Copilot, and other LLM coding tools.

-It has become popular to say English[^english] is the new programming language.
+It has become popular to say Englishis the new programming language.[^english]

 This clearly is partly true.
 But of course applications are still actually committed to GitHub and then deployed based on Python, TypeScript, Rust, SQL, and the other standard programming languages.

 So is English now code?
-How should we even define code now?
+Do we even agree on what code is?

 ### What is Code?